OWNER - TAMPA BAY JUNIORS/

 Contact: Brett@HockeyInternational.net Mobile (904) 424-5616

-Brett, a native of Minnesota, is the Founder & President of Hockey International and is currently the head coach of the USPHL Tampa Bay Junior (Elite and Empire) hockey clubs.
+Brett, a native of Minnesota, is the Founder & President of Hockey International.
 Hockey International is a leader in speed-training for hockey while utilizing specialized sensory-development techniques to help players of all ages develop in these areas.
 Additionally, the on-ice and off-ice “testing” program provide an objective view of player development as it relates to in-season and off-season programs.
 Visit www.hockeyinternational.net for more information.

-USA Hockey: Brett has also been part of the USAH Women's National program the last 4 years working with the development camps and is currently Associate Head Coach of the Women's National Team.
+USA Hockey: Brett has also been part of the USAH Women's National program since 2014, working with the development camps.
+Brett also was the Associate Head Coach of the 2018 Gold Medal USA Women's Olympic Team.

 Prior to moving into junior hockey, Brett was an assistant coach for the Jacksonville Barracudas of the Southern Professional Hockey League (SPHL) working with former NHLer Ron Duguay (head coach).
 During the 2003-2004 season the Cudas won the regular season title and the President's Cup playoff championship.

 After another strong season with this AAA program this team jumped into the juniors as the Jacksonville Ice Dogs in the 2008-2009 season finishing runner-up in the tough MJHL and heading to the USAH Junior national tournament.
 Four of those players are now playing NCAA Div-I hockey with one local Jacksonville FL player, Brian Ferlin, signing an NHL contract with the Boston Bruins in 2014 with others moving on to NCAA Div-III and ACHA clubs.